thunderkeys/StealthFork/README.md

 ## About

-Stealth Fork is an experimental design that blends the awesome aesthetic and compact form factor of the [**Micron+ R1**](https://github.com/PrintersForAnts/Micron/tree/main/R1_Beta) with the fixed gantry of the [**Salad Fork**.](https://github.com/PrintersForAnts/Salad_Fork) If you've ever wanted a machine that captures the best aspects of both, this is it.
+Stealth Fork is an experimental design that blends the awesome aesthetic and compact form factor of the [**Micron+ R1**](https://github.com/PrintersForAnts/Micron/tree/main/R1_Beta) with the fixed gantry of the [**Salad Fork**.](https://github.com/PrintersForAnts/Salad_Fork) If you’ve ever wanted a machine that blends the best of both, this is it.

 ### Additional Features Ported from Micron:
 - Bottom panel as stock